#4550

 “Omnicidal” monster attribute: it attacks peaceful, hostile, tame, and possibly other omnicidal monsters.
 Suggested in relation to monsters reading cursed genocide or creating monsters.

-Include a kitchen sink in plans that add a separate reward level above the top level of Sokoban, or in that level (so that anyone wearing a cursed ring of levitation there has some recourse to get back down).
+Include a kitchen sink at the top of the Sokoban branch (so that anyone wearing a cursed levitation item on that level has some recourse to get back down).

 Alignment record changes: chaotics get -1 penalties over time for failing to do any chaotic behavior, neutrals get +1 alignment bonuses more slowly over time by not doing anything, and lawfuls get neither of these and need to get their bonuses on their own.
 Alternatively, lawfuls accumulate bonuses by doing nothing (not breaking the law).